Jamaican pewee: Behavior

 The Jamaican pewee perches upright on obvious perches specifically when looking for its prey.
 It will dive down to grab its prey from the air, returning to the same or new perch, while flicking its tail on the landing.

-The Jamaican pewee call has a “wee-wee” sound with the second “wee” being louder than the first.
-Another one of their calls is an “uh-weee-oo” sound where the middle section is more whistled sounding like a “weeah” sound.
+The Jamaican pewee call has a "wee-wee" sound with the second "wee" being louder than the first.
+Another one of their calls is an "uh-weee-oo" sound where the middle section is more whistled sounding like a "weeah" sound.

 Diet

 The Jamaican pewee is insectivorous meaning their diet consists strictly of insects.
 There is no scientific evidence to show what species of insects they eat the most or least of.

 Reproduction

 The Jamaican pewee breeds from April until June, up to two times in a season.
+Nests are typically constructed from fine plant fibers and located in a tree fork.

 Conservation

 Jamaican pewees are considered a species of least concern for extinction.
 The Jamaican pewee population is declining.
 The population of the bird is suspected to be decreasing because of the ongoing habitat destruction in Jamaica.
 The extent of the population decrease is unknown.